SeismicSystems/pilot-tomo-api/page.md

 ## An overview of this integration

 ### The what and why for on-chain swiping

-- many blockchain properties useful for different applications
-- for Tomo, the main motivation is composability
-- if all likes / dislikes on-chain, can launch experiments on top w/o needing to bootstrap a social graph
-- if tinder social graph composable, can build hinge / bumble / etc
-- but that's the boring example
-- now can run experiments on ideas that are much harder to bootstrap, eg Tinder (Date Edition), an app where you can organize date parties and around clusters of likes
-- problem with on-chain swipes, all public
-- not good for romantic interests to be public
+Tomo wants access to the composability provided by having fully on-chain swipes.
+The team wants anyone to be able to run experiments on top of their application without needing to boostrap their own social graphs.
+To make this concrete, think of the alternate world where Tinder's graph of swipes was composable.
+Then Hinge, Bumble, and every other dating app could've leveraged and added to its user base.

+That's the boring example though.
+The real value add is with the experiments that may never exist if they needed to bootstrap.
+Imagine "Tinder (Date Edition)", an app that organizes date parties around clusters of likes.
+Imagine "Tinder (Second Chance)", an app that connects users who previously disliked each other but should give it another shot.
+These are only two ideas out of an interesting design space of experimental social interactions that could be tested with composable swipe graphs.

-- even in the pseudonymous world, isn't good for user A to know that user B has 100 other concurrent matches
-- so partnering with Seismic to shield (hide) swipes between wallets
+The dominant issue with this plan: on-chain swipes are public if done in the default way.
+Users aren't comfortable with romantic interests being public.
+Even with the pseudonymous nature of wallets, it still isn't acceptable for user A to know that user B has 100 other concurrent matches.
+This is why Tomo is partnering with Seismic to shield on-chain swipes.

 ### How Seismic shields Tomo's Swipe Graph

-- fits well within Seismic's standard crypto system
-- instead of directly broadcasting (userA, userB, like_bool) to chain, push a hiding commitment
-- the pre-image of these commitments are stored in Seismic's auxiliary sequencer running in a secure enclave
-- then if symmetric like, Seismic reveals
-- sample flow
+Shielded swipes fit well within Seismic's standard cryptosystem.
+Here's the general idea.
+Instead of directly broadcasting the swipe from `userA` to `userB` to the chain, push a hiding commitment.
+Observers can see that `userA` just did some protocol action, but cannot see the content of the swipe, nor who the swipe was directed at.

+The pre-images of these hiding commitments are stored in Seismic's auxiliary sequencer running in a secure enclave, which is there so even Seismic operators cannot see the sensitive social graph without a sophisticated exploit.
+Seismic's job is to reveal symmetric likes.
+If there exists a commitment on-chain that reflects `userA` liking `userB`, and vice versa, then Seismic tells both users about the match.
+With any other condition, Seismic will not reveal the contents of swipes.

+A sample user sequence may proceed as follows:
-  - Alice likes bob, swipes right
+1. Alice likes Bob.
+She swipes right on her phone.
-  - Alice's client alerts seismic of (Alice, Bob, true), Seismic signs, a-la data availbility style
+2. Alice's client alerts Seismic's sequencer of `(Alice, Bob, true)`.
-  - Alice sends H(Alice, Bob, true) to contract
-  - Bob, at some future date does the same for (Bob, Alice, true)
-  - after this, next time Alice and Bob request for their matches,
-- doc only for swipes, recommending cards up to Tomo
+3. Seismic's sequencer signs the hiding commitment `H(Alice, Bob, true)` and sends it back to Alice.
+4. Alice can then broadcast `H(Alice, Bob, true)` and Seismic's signature to the chain.
+Notice that this is the same mechanism as with data availability to ensure pre-images are logged before action happens on-chain.
+5. Bob at some future date is presented with Alice's card and likes her.
+He goes through steps 1 - 4.
+6. After both Alice's and Bob's transactions are finalized, both are entitled to seeing that they've matched.

+It's a specific workflow that has little room for deviation without disrupting the security model.
+Note that this integration only covers the backend for swipes.
+Recommending cards, rendering the swipes, and chatting with matches is not included.

 ## Interfacing with Seismic

 ### Nonce for authenticating with an ETH wallet
 - authenticating with seismic the same as with ethereum network
 - sign the keccak hash of your request + a nonce using your ETH privkey, with an incrementing nonce to prevent replay attacks